opf/openproject/docs/bim-guide/README.md

 Welcome to the OpenProject BIM User guide.

-This guide only covers the specific BIM features and functionalities of OpenProject.
+This guide only covers the specific [BIM features and functionalities of OpenProject](../../.
 To learn more about the core features of OpenProject (are included in the BIM Edition as well), please visit our [User Guide](/.../user-guide/).

 ![BIM Project Management](demo_project_teaser_bim.jpg)